 Laura Feitzinger Brown

 A graduate of Williams College, Dr. Brown earned her MA in English from the University of Virginia and her PhD in English at the University of North Carolina-Chapel Hill.
+In 2020 she also completed a low-residency MA in Theology through Saint Leo’s University.
 Her doctoral work focused on Renaissance British literature, with a minor focus on the medieval era.
 Her experience as an undergraduate at a small college led to so much intellectual and personal growth that she was (and still is) very excited to teach at a small place like Converse.

-Dr. Brown’s research interests include early modern English sermons and other religious writing, the role of the aural in early modern religion, and Shakespeare and his contemporaries.
-She is working on a book on the aural in the English church in the Elizabethan and early Stuart periods.
-She has published articles in Sixteenth Century Journal and in English Language Notes and reviews in Sixteenth Century Journal, Christianity and Literature, Seventeenth-Century News, Ars Lyrica, and the Spenser Newsletter.
+Dr. Brown’s research interests include early modern English sermons and other religious writing, Catholic Englishwomen, the role of the aural in early modern religion, and Shakespeare and his contemporaries.
+She has published material on Mary Ward for Broadview Press’s website, as well as articles in Sixteenth Century Journal and in English Language Notes, and reviews in Sixteenth Century Journal, Christianity and Literature, Seventeenth-Century News, Ars Lyrica, and Spenser Newsletter.

-She has presented numerous conference papers at national or international conferences on research related to drama, hearing, sermons, and early modern England.
+She has presented numerous conference papers at national or international conferences on research related to Mary Ward, early modern English Catholics, drama, hearing, sermons, and early modern England.
 She has also presented on pedagogical topics at regional conferences.
+In February 2021 she helped coordinate a national discussion for the Renaissance Society of America on finding time for research when teaching a heavy course load.
 In 2013 she was invited to talk with graduate students at UNC-Chapel Hill about preparing for job searches at smaller institutions like Converse.

 Married to Dr. Peter Brown, a professor of computer science, with whom she has four children, she enjoys talking with students about the challenges and joys that women experience as they attempt to balance family and work.
 Her interest in that balancing act led her to create a required course for honors students on planning for life after Converse, a seminar that explores graduate school culture and application processes, job market issues, and balancing family and career.